arras-energy/gridlabd-old/docs/Module/Powerflow/Pole.md

     double total_moment[ft*lb];
 ~~~

 The total moment on the pole.
-Calculated by summing each (vector) moment considered.
+A vector sum of each moment considered.

 ### `resisting_moment`